Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 People behind these fake dog blogs couldn’t care less about your Pomeranian’s well-being or health.

-They simply want lots of web traffic.
+They want lots of web traffic.
 By pretending to be Pomeranian dog experts, fake Pomeranian blog writers often reword material from this site but, as pointed out previously, the correct information often gets lost along the way.

-about articles they share with readers.
-They only want what’s best for parents and their dogs.
+Real dog writers are genuine in their care for dogs and have plenty of knowledge about the articles they share with readers.
+They only want what’s best for their parents and their dogs.

 I created Pomeranian Headquarters in 1999 to share my passion, experience, and knowledge of Pomeranians.

-Sharing the Pomeranian knowledge I had obtained over many decades was, and remains, my top priority.
+Sharing the Pomeranian knowledge I had obtained over many decades was and remains my top priority.

 Conclusion